priyesh2/Wordpress_and_Drupal/README.md

    "YOURIP" ansible_user="(username)" ansible_port=("SSH PORT") ansible_ssh_private_key_file="(PRIVATE KEY FILE)"

-* Here we are using ansible playbook string method for the installation process using tags
+* Here we are using ansible playbook for the installation process using tags

  - We have used tags like drupal , wordpress , stack (stack is required for installation of both wordpress and drupal)